lachezarbozhkov/Self-Driving-Car-Simulator/README.md

 The model provided can be used to successfully operate the simulation. | Yes, the model and the drive.py file successfully operate the simulation.
 Is the code usable and readable? | Yes.

-The code in model.py uses a Python generator, if needed, to generate data for training rather than storing the training data in memory.
-The model.py code is clearly organized and comments are included where needed.
+The code in Train-the-model.ipynb uses a Python generator, to generate data for training rather than storing the training data in memory.
+The Train-the-model.ipynb code is clearly organized and comments are included where needed.
 My last model code is in Train-the-model.ipynb.
 Left only the functional code for the final training.

 ## Model Architecture and Training Strategy

 Question | Answer
 ------ | -------
-Has an appropriate model architecture been employed for the task? | Yes. - 2 convolutional layers and 3 dense layers.
+Has an appropriate model architecture been employed for the task? | Yes.
 The neural network uses convolution layers with appropriate filter sizes.
 Layers exist to introduce nonlinearity into the model.
 The data is normalized in the model. | Yes.
 Data is normalized by `x / 255 - 0.5`.
 Has an attempt been made to reduce overfitting of the model? | Yes.
 Overfiting was achieved using CV set and dropouts.
-After appropriate model's architecture found and paraters optimized - removed the CV to use all data for training.
 Train/validation/test splits have been used, and the model uses dropout layers or other methods to reduce overfitting.  | Yes.
 Have the model parameters been tuned appropriately?  | Yes - manualy after many hours of experimentation.
+No automatic parameter serach performed.
 Learning rate parameters are chosen with explanation, or an Adam optimizer is used.  | Adam Is the training data chosen appropriately?  | Made many training sets iterations, including recovery data.
 Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).  | Yes